hray001/DataStructures/README.md

 }
 ```
 Stacks are used mostly in compilers and operating systems so if that type of
-thing is your interest, it would be useful to be used to visualizing a stack.
+thing is your interest, stacks are your friend.

 ###Queue
 (First In First Out)